What is this?

 Do I need to be an expert to understand what you’re writing about?

 Absolutely not.
-My aim here is to share insights in a way that almost anybody can understand.
-I won’t be dumbing down, and I will be assuming you’re intelligent enough to work things out, but I won’t bedazzle you with jargon (unless I explain it) or put you off with over-abstraction.
+My aim is to share insights in a way almost anybody can understand.
+I won’t be dumbing down — I’ll assume you’re intelligent enough to work things out — but I won’t bedazzle you with jargon (unless I explain it) or put you off with over-abstraction.
 If I do, tell me and I’ll try harder.

-This space is for readers who want to slow down and go deeper—into the psychological forces that drive us, and the cultural ones that distract us.
-It is for the curiously introspective person who wants to think more deeply about themselves, each other, and the world we live in.
+This space is for readers who want to slow down and go deeper: into the psychological forces that drive us, and the cultural ones that distract us.
+If that speaks to you, subscribe — it’s free, and every essay arrives in your inbox.

 User's avatar